Center Hill Lake: 1949-1951: Completion of Power Production Facilities

 To avoid a loss of momentum, the existing contract with Massman-Metcalf-Gordon was modified to include the construction of power producing facilities.
-Construction ended in spring of 1951 and totaled around $43 million.
+Construction ended in spring of 1951 and totaled around $100 million.

 2007: Risk for Failure

 In January 2007, the U.S. Army Corps of Engineers placed Center Hill Dam under a high risk for failure, along with Wolf Creek Dam in Russell County, Kentucky.
 In 2008, the lake's water level was lowered between five and ten feet relieve pressure on the dam and allow repairs begin.

 2008-2020: Repairs and Reopening

 Center Hill Dam required three phases of repair work that cost an estimated $353 million.
 Work began in 2008 and reached completion in 2020.
 Between 2005 and 2020, the lake's water levels were reduced by as much as 18 feet.

 During the first phase of repairs, concrete was pumped into the foundation to fill gaps that formed as the structure decayed.
 In the second phase, a 308-foot tall foundation wall was installed on the dam's lake side to stop leaks through the limestone.
 The third phase saw the construction of an additional auxiliary dam on Center Hill Dam's eastern side to be used to reduce pressure on the main dam during a major flood.

 Improvements were made by the Army Corps of Engineers to recreational areas around the lake and the parking lot was greatly expanded.

+Electricity from the dam is marketed by the Southeastern Power Administration.